sag333ar/HiveFlutterKit/website/docs/dhive/account-posts-screen.md

+---
+title: AccountPostsScreen Widget
+sidebar_label: AccountPostsScreen
+slug: /dhive/account-posts-screen
+---

-# AccountPostsScreen
+# 🧑‍💻 AccountPostsScreen Widget

 The `AccountPostsScreen` is a Flutter widget provided by the `hive_flutter_kit` package, designed to display a scrollable list of blog posts for a specific Hive blockchain user.

 It provides a rich UI experience with optional interactions like tapping on authors, upvoting, commenting, or reblogging.

+---

 ## Features

-* Infinite scroll of posts by a Hive user
+- Infinite scroll of posts by a Hive user
-* Fully customizable callbacks for tap interactions
+- Fully customizable callbacks for tap interactions
-* Reusable and embeddable in any Flutter screen
+- Reusable and embeddable in any Flutter screen

 ---